History of education: Recent world-wide trends

 Today, there is some form of compulsory education in most countries.
 Due to population growth and the proliferation of compulsory education, UNESCO has calculated that in the next 30 years, more people will receive formal education than in all of human history thus far.

 Illiteracy and the per centage of populations without any schooling have decreased in the past several decades.
 For example, the percentage of the population without any schooling decreased from 36% in 1960 to 25% in 2000.

 Among developing countries, illiteracy and percentages without schooling in 2000 stood at about half the 1970 figures.
 Among developed countries, figures for illiteracy rates differ widely.
 Often it is said that they decreased from 6% to 1%.
 Illiteracy rates in less economically developed countries (LEDCs) surpassed those of more economically developed countries (MEDCs) by a factor of 10 in 1970 and by a factor of about 20 in 2000.
 Illiteracy decreased greatly in LEDCs, and virtually disappeared in MEDCs.
 Percentages without any schooling showed similar patterns.

 Percentages of the population with no schooling varied greatly among LEDCs in 2000, from less than 10% to over 65%.
 MEDCs had much less variation, ranging from less than 2% to 17%.

-Since the mid-20th century, societies around the globe have undergone an accelerating pace of change in economy and technology.
-Its effects on the workplace, and thus on the demands on the educational system preparing students for the workforce, have been significant.
-Beginning in the 1980s, government, educators, and major employers issued a series of reports identifying key skills and implementation strategies to steer students and workers towards meeting the demands of the changing and increasingly digital workplace and society.
-21st-century skills are a series of higher-order skills, abilities, and learning dispositions that have been identified as being required for success in 21st-century society and workplaces by educators, business leaders, academics, and governmental agencies.
-Many of these skills are also associated with deeper learning, including analytic reasoning, complex problem solving, and teamwork, compared to traditional knowledge-based academic skills.